Heat Pumps in New Builds

 Those are annual figures for heating and hot water.
 The reason they're so low is the combination of excellent insulation (low demand) and the heat pump's efficiency (COP of 3–4, meaning 1kWh of electricity produces 3–4kWh of heat).

-Add a smart thermostat with weather compensation and the running costs drop further — the system learns your home's thermal behaviour and adjusts output to match.
+Add a smart thermostat with weather compensation and the running costs drop further.
+The system learns your home's thermal behaviour and adjusts output to match.
 In a well-insulated new build, this really does make a noticeable difference.

 Common Issues in New Builds with Heat Pumps